-Hannover - Joseph Joachim International Violin Competition Hannover
+Hannover - Joseph Joachim Violin Competition

-The Joseph Joachim International Violin Competition Hannover was founded in 1991 by Stiftung Niedersachsen.
+The Joseph Joachim Violin Competition Hannover was founded in 1991 by Stiftung Niedersachsen.
 The competition was initiated by Krzysztof Wegrzyn, its former and long-standing artistic director, and has been taking place every three years.
 After ten successful renditions, the artistic directorship was passed into the capable hands of Antje Weithaas and Oliver Wille.

 Agenda